learn-co-curriculum/review-map-state-to-props-readme/README.md

 We also know that `mapStateToProps()` can happily ignore the store's state and return whatever it likes.
-We know that `connect()` takes whatever the return value is of the `mapStateToProps()` function and passes it to the component that is in those last set of parentheses (in this case, App).
+We know that `connect()` takes whatever the return value is of the `mapStateToProps()` function and passes it to the component that is in that last set of parentheses (in this case, App).

 Because we are taking a part of the store's state and porting it to become props of the relevant component, we say that we are mapping it as props to the